BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 Code Walkthrough
 1. We have an array of contact information as a string with each item having a name and phone number separated by a colon.
 2. We have a function searchName that contains our logic for retrieving a single phone contact.
-3. We store user input into a variable searchNameInput before emptying the text input and focusing it again, ready for the next user search term.
+3. We store user input into a variable searchNameInput before emptying the text input and focusing it again, ready for the next user search term. toLowerCase() method is to ensure that searches will be case sensitive.
+4. Inside our for...of loop we first split our contacts from the colon and store result in splitContact variable.
+5. We use if conditional statement to test whether splitContact[0] (lower cased contact name is equal to user input searchName).
+If it is we enter a string into the paragraph to report what the contact's number is and we use `break` to end the loop.
+6. After the loop we check whether we set a contact and if not we set paragraph text to 'Contact Not Found'.

 */